 Soil samples were sent to the University of Idaho Soil Analytical laboratory for texture and SOC analysis.
 To measure SOC, each sample was pre-treated with acid to remove carbonates, and organic carbon content was determined with an Elemental Analyzer.
 Soil texture was determined using a hydrometer method to measure relative content of sand, silt, and clay.

-16
+16S and ITS Bioinformatics

-To quantify bacterial and archaeal communities (henceforth called bacterial communities), we Microbial community composition was determined by sampling soil with a step probe in 2018.
-Soil from 0-10 cm and 10-40 cm was separated and analyzed separately.
-One sample did not produce good quality sequencing data from 0-10 cm, so there were a total of 29 samples from 0-10cm and 30 samples from 10-40 cm.
+To quantify bacterial and archaeal communities (henceforth called bacterial communities), we One sample did not produce good quality sequencing data from 0-10 cm, so there were a total of 29 samples from 0-10cm and 30 samples from 10-40 cm.

 Explain DNA stuff here